tzodrow/angular-list-api/README.md

 ## Development server

-run 'npm install' to install any missing dependencies.
+Run 'npm install' to install any missing dependencies.

 Run 'npm start' which will execute 'ng serve -o' without having Angular CLI installed.
 The '-o' will automatically open default browswer but you can also navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.